2026 World Cup Matches in Dallas

 - Relax in the gardens of River Legacy Park.

-Tip: combine soccer and tourism.
-Texas has a lot to offer before and after each game.
+Tip: combine soccer with sightseeing.
+Texas has plenty to offer before and after every match.